samdchamberlain/co2_dashboard/README.md

   6. Now you can install the env with `poetry install`

 # Run the dashboard locally

   - `poetry run streamlit run app.py`

 If it doesn't pop up automatically in Chrome, copy paste the `Local URL:` from Terminal into a Chrome tab

-# Access the Jupyter dev notebook
+# Directly re-run the data extraction

-You can access the notebook used in dev with the following command
+From the base directory the following commands on Terminal will get you to the right path and execute.
-  - `poetry run jupyter lab`
+  1. `cd co2_dashboard`

-This will activate a Jupyter Notebook environment where you can run commands in the attached `testing_notebook.ipynb`
+  2. `poetry run python load_data.py`